 How the Soil Association Charity uses personal information

-Primarily, the Charity uses personal information to help it promote its objectives and activities.
+Primarily, the Charity uses personal information to help it deliver its objectives and activities.
 This includes using personal information to tell people about what the Charity does and to promote interest in organic produce and organic farming.
 Much of what the Charity does is covered in the section above, but in the sections below we set out more information on how the Charity uses personal information in connection with its specific activities.

 Save as indicated otherwise, the Charity is relying on legitimate interests as described under "Our legal bases for using your information" above.